With remote work becoming more commonplace across the globe, Portugal has set interesting new terms to appeal to the growing crop of digital nomads.

 One example of this is how the law will be applied to workers who were hired in an on-call capacity.
 If they are on-call outside of normal working hours and refuse to answer under a right to disconnect, would an adverse action against the employee be deemed as discriminatory?
 An additional point of uncertainty is focused on employers’ responsibility to pay for the costs of telework.

-“What happen if the employee did not have [their] own home in the last year or did not have utility invoices [in their] own name?”
+“What happens if the employee did not have [their] own home in the last year or did not have utility invoices [in their] own name?”
 Martins noted as one potential example.
-Martins also said employers have concerns about utility increases from one year to another, and if those rising electricity costs were increased due to solely to market conditions.
+Martins also said employers have concerns about utility increases from one year to another, and if those rising electricity costs were increased based solely on market conditions.

 The law’s provision for employer-paid telework costs were a result of issues such as unequal access to IT equipment during pandemic-induced lockdowns, which showed the need for the government to step in.